shreyasrivastava17/Traffic-Sign-Classifier-Project/writeup_template.md

 To preprocess the images i have performed the following the steps:
 1. GrayScaling the Data: I have grayscaled the images because the colour of the traffic signs do not provide much data do the neural network while training it on the data set.
 I tried training the neural network on the cloured image s but tghe acuuracy was low so i chjose to garyscale the images.

-Here is some example of a traffic sign images before and after grayscaling.
+Here is an example of a traffic sign image before and after grayscaling.
-Before Garscaling
+Before Garscaling:

-![alt text][image2]
+![alt text][image11]

-AFter Garyscaling
+After Garyscaling:

-![alt text][image2]
+![alt text][image10]

 2. Normalising the Data: I have normalised the data so that the data is well centered and not scattered.
 3. Shuffling the data: i have shuffled the training data so that the same kind of images are not there next to each other in the data set.

-Here are some images before and after applying all the preprocessing ogf the data
+Here are some images after applying all the preprocessing steps on the data.

-![alt text][image3]
+![alt text][image1]

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

 The final model arcitecture that i am using has 2 convolutional layers and 3 fully connected Layes.
 To start with io had had given an input of 32x32x1 grayscale image to the model.
 The first layer is a 5x5 convolational layer with a 1x1 stride, VALID padding that gives an output of 28x28x16.
 On the output of the convolutional layer i have applied a RELU activaltion funtion.
 I have then used max pooling with a stride of 2x2 thus recieveinbg an output of 14x14x6.
 Then i have user a dropout on this layer with a keep_prop of 0.7 to mitigate overfitting.
 The Second layer is again a 5x5 convolutional layer that has a stride of 1x1 and valid padding. the i have used Relu as the activation function.
 Next i have used max pooling with a 2x2 stride and valid padding.
 The dropout for this layer is 30%.
 Next I have flattened the layer to produce 400 outputs.
 Then i have used 3 fully connected layers to ultimately give out an output of 43 classes and ahve used Relu as an activation function on all the fully connected layers.

 My final model consisted of the following layers:

 | Layer         		      |     Description	        					|